rasql/scratch-tutorial/docs/4_tablet/tablet.rst

 .. image:: tablet_buttons1.png

-We each ajust the size of the string to 250 pixels, so that each emoji has a width of 50 pixels.
+We ajust the total size of the string to 250 points, so that each emoji has a width of 50 points.
 The origin is also important.
 The origin marker is placed in the upper left corner.